 Natural Smokey Eye

 This bride’s blue eyes are absolutely piercing, thanks to the dark shadow laid down closest to her upper lash line.
 Skip the shadow on the lower lash line and leave the brows looking natural and full to keep all the attention on those bright baby blues.
+A pink lippy keeps the face looking fresh without competing with the eyes.

 Forgo the eyeshadow altogether and let your blue eyes shine all on their own.
 A light coat of black mascara emphasizes the color, while bushy brows perfectly frame the face.
+We especially love the natural flush on the lips, giving a just-bitten vibe that matches the rest of the barely there makeup.

-A Classic Winged Liner Look
+Classic Winged Liner

 Warm-Toned Earthy Natural